sparkhoom/sparkhoom.github.io/_posts/2014-12-16-near-the-end-of-year.md

 sophisticating Win8 tablet usage essay to our readers.

 ##My two goal to the end of the year
-making surface pro3 video about game testing and software recommendation
+making surface pro3 video about game testing and software recommendation by learning vegas video editting software.
+And I need to practice how to speak in the video and make introduction or explanation to users.

 ###1.improve our forum flow read ips up to 2000.